sye8/Python-Unity-ZMQ/README.md

 ## Note

-For ConcurrentQueue to be accessible, set editor to .NET 4.6
+For  `System.Threading.Tasks` to be accessible, set editor to .NET 4.6

 `File -> Build Settings -> Player Settings... -> Other Settings -> Scripting Runtime Version -> Experimental (.NET 4.6 Equivalent)`

-## Acknowledgement

-Multithreading structure is from [here](https://github.com/valkjsaaa/Unity-ZeroMQ-Example)

-NetMQ for Unity is from [here](https://www.nuget.org/packages/NetMQ.Unity/)